michael-ezeanioma/sqlalchemy-challenge/README.md

 # Project Components

-__1. Climate Data Analysis__:

-Database Connection

-Connected to an SQLite database using SQLAlchemy.

-Reflected tables into ORM classes.

-Established a session to interact with the database.

-Precipitation Analysis

-Identified the most recent date in the dataset.

-Retrieved the last 12 months of precipitation data.

-Stored the results in a Pandas DataFrame and sorted by date.

-Plotted precipitation data.

-Generated summary statistics of the precipitation data.

-Station Analysis

-Queried the total number of stations.

-Identified the most active station based on observation count.

-Retrieved the minimum, maximum, and average temperature for the most active station.

-Queried the last 12 months of temperature observations for the most active station.

-Plotted the temperature observations as a histogram.

-__2. Flask API Development__:

-API Endpoints

-Route

-Description

-/

-Lists all available routes.

-/api/v1.0/precipitation

-Returns last 12 months of precipitation data as JSON.

-/api/v1.0/stations

-Returns a JSON list of all stations.

-/api/v1.0/tobs

-Returns temperature observations for the most active station for the past year as JSON.

-/api/v1.0/<start>

-Returns min, max, and avg temperature from the given start date onward.

-/api/v1.0/<start>/<end>

-Returns min, max, and avg temperature between specified start and end dates.
+__1. Climate Data Analysis__: Analyzed climate data involved connecting to an SQLite database using SQLAlchemy, reflecting tables into ORM classes, and retrieving key climate metrics.
+Precipitation and station analysis included extracting the last 12 months of data, calculating temperature statistics, and visualizing trends using Pandas and Matplotlib.

+__2. Flask API Development__: Developed to provide access to climate data through multiple endpoints, including a homepage listing all available routes.
+Routes were implemented to return the last 12 months of precipitation data, a list of all stations, and temperature observations for the most active station.
+Additionally, dynamic endpoints were created to allow users to query temperature statistics (minimum, maximum, and average) for a specific start date or a defined date range, delivering all data in JSON format.

 # Files

-climate_starter.ipynb: Jupyter Notebook containing climate data analysis and visualizations.
+__climate_starter.ipynb__: Jupyter Notebook containing climate data analysis and visualizations.

-hawaii.sqlite: SQLite database storing climate data.
+__hawaii.sqlite__: SQLite database storing climate data.

-app.py: Flask application to serve climate data via API routes.
+__app.py__: Flask application to serve climate data via API routes.

 # Key Features